rwilliams04/datavyu/README.md

 3. When prompted, select the folder containing the `.opf` files
 4. A new subfolder will be made that outputs a `.csv` file for each column and each `.opf` file found in your selected folder.

+## `csv2opf.rb`

+This file takes a properly formatted `.csv` file that Datavyu understands and converts it into a `.opf` file that you can open within Datavyu.

+The script is to be run within Datavyu.

 # tutorial

 Scripting tutorial for the lab catered towards beginners.
 The tutorial is not very detailed and focuses mostly on quickly making several columns with multiple `<codes>` and also some basics on extracting data from Datavyu using Ruby.